Why is My Refrigerator Not Cooling?

 Why is the Refrigerator warm?

-If you find that your refrigerator is warm, a few different things could be causing the issue.
-One possible cause could be a dirty condenser coil.
+If your refrigerator is warm, a few different things could be causing the issue.
+One possible cause is a dirty condenser coil.

 As mentioned, dust and debris can accumulate on the coils, reducing their ability to dissipate heat.
 This can cause your refrigerator to work harder and longer, increasing temperatures.

-Another possible cause could be a malfunctioning thermostat.
-The thermostat is responsible for regulating the temperature in your refrigerator; if it’s not working correctly, your fridge may not maintain a consistent temperature.
+Another possible cause is a malfunctioning thermostat.
+The thermostat regulates the temperature in your refrigerator; if it’s not working correctly, your fridge may not maintain a consistent temperature.

-Finally, another possible cause could be a refrigerant leak.
-If there’s a leak in the refrigerant system, your fridge may be unable to cool properly.
+Finally, another possible cause is a refrigerant leak.
+Suppose the refrigerant system leaks; your fridge may not be able to cool properly.
 This is a more severe issue that a professional appliance repair service should address.

 When to Call a Professional Refrigerator Repair Service